OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 ### New step framework

-Some steps rely on a new framework.
-Steps that use the new framework are not currently supported by the Terraform provider.
-These steps can not be exported by Octoterra.
+Some steps rely on a new steps framework.
+Steps that use the new steps framework are not currently supported by the Terraform provider, meaning these steps can not be exported by Octoterra.

 Octoterra will display an error like this when an unsupported step is encountered: